lerkeveld/lerkeveld-backend/README.md

 # flask_mail (optional)
 ```

-Add a user to the database using a python terminal (`bash cd lerkeveld-backend; env/bin/python`):
+Add a user to the database using a python terminal (from the repository root execute `env/bin/python`):
 ```python
 from app import db
 from app.models import User